edovio/MozillaCagliariClub/Website/README.md

-This is the folder of our Website.
+This is the folder of our Website: http://mozillacagliariclub.online

 The webSite is created by Edoardo Viola for the Mozilla Cagliari Club and is under Creative Common License.